Skip to main content

 Step Three: Pulp Removal and Cleaning

 Inside each tooth is the pulp, a bundle of blood vessels and nerve tissue that extends from the crown down through canals inside the tooth roots.
 When a tooth becomes infected or severely damaged, this pulp dies or becomes infected and must be removed.
-Dr. Bonin uses specialized instruments called files to gently remove the dead or infected pulp tissue and then clean the inside of the tooth thoroughly.
+The endodontist uses specialized instruments called files to gently remove the dead or infected pulp tissue and then clean the inside of the tooth thoroughly.

 This is the most important part of the procedure.
 The canals must be completely cleaned and shaped so they can be sealed properly.
 The irrigation solutions used during this phase disinfect the canals.
 You’ll hear a distinct sound as the instruments work, and you’ll feel vibration, but little to no discomfort.